 - Thanks to the canopy on the terrace the kids can play outside while being sheltered from the hot sun and/or (monsoon) rains.

-- The railings on the wall around the terrace protects the kids from falling down.
+- The railings on the wall around the terrace protect the kids from falling down.

 - The water filter system makes sure there is enough clean drinking water.

-- The special little kids bathroom offers the little ones the opportunity to use the bathroom, take a shower, wash their hands en clean their teeth better and more independently.
+- The special little kids bathroom offers the little ones the opportunity to use the bathroom, take a shower, wash their hands and clean their teeth better and more independently.